FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 AI command
 ++++++++++++++++

-Click the "AI" icon to enter the AI command editing interface
+Click the "AI" icon to enter the AI command editing interface.

 In this instruction, it is divided into two functions: setting analog output (SetAO/SPLCSetAO) and obtaining analog input (GetAI/SPLCGetAI).